mdavidson9/docs.balsamiq.com/content/confluence/transition-guide.md

 ---
 date: 2015-07-30T15:52:28-07:00
-title: "Mockups 3 for JIRA Cloud Transition Guide"
+title: "Mockups 3 for Confluence Cloud Transition Guide"
-menu: "menujira"
+menu: "menuconfluence"
 weight: 30
 ---

+# TODO!!!!!!

 Mockups 3 for JIRA Cloud was released January 18, 2016.
 The new version has projects, symbols, real time collaboration and lots of other improvements.